teadytopblogger9/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly and robust software, while also acknowledging the ever-increasing complexity of technology and the potential for users to misuse or misunderstand it.
 It serves as a reminder to continually strive for simplicity and clarity in our code, while also being mindful of the potential pitfalls and limitations of our work.

+# 2023-12-01
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and potentially introduce bugs.
+It's important to first write clear, correct code and only optimize when profiling indicates a performance bottleneck.